Chivalry

 In this section, we will delve into the significance of knight oaths and explore the medieval code of honor that guided knights in their quest for honor and service.
 We will examine the origins of chivalry and trace how medieval knighthood evolved.
 We will also discuss the virtues that formed the foundation of chivalry, such as bravery, loyalty, and honor.

-Throughout this section, we will examine the symbolism and deeper meaning behind knight oaths.
+This section will examine the symbolism and deeper meaning behind knight oaths.
 We will analyze the language and promises within these oaths, examining how they reflected the values and beliefs of medieval chivalry.

 Key Takeaways